Kreative21/Dexora/README.md

 ## 🆓 Free to Use

-Dexora is **free to use**, providing its Pokédex functionality without requiring users to pay for access to the core features.
+Déxora is **free to use**, providing its Pokédex functionality without requiring users to pay for access to the core features.

 ## 🔐 Privacy & Terms

-Dexora provides dedicated **Privacy Policy** and **Terms of Use** information within the application.
+Déxora provides dedicated **Privacy Policy** and **Terms of Use** information within the application.

 Please refer to the corresponding documents in the repository or the **About** section of the app for the latest legal information.